radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 For Aurora PostgreSQL, valid capacity values are 2, 4, 8, 16, 32, 64, 192, and 384.
 The minimum capacity must be less than or equal to the maximum capacity.
 * **SecondsUntilAutoPause**: int: The time, in seconds, before an Aurora DB cluster in serverless mode is paused.
+* **TimeoutAction**: string: The action to take when the timeout is reached, either ForceApplyCapacityChange or RollbackCapacityChange.
+ForceApplyCapacityChange sets the capacity to the specified value as soon as possible.
+RollbackCapacityChange, the default, ignores the capacity change if a scaling point isn't found in the timeout period.

+For more information, see Autoscaling for Aurora Serverless v1 in the Amazon Aurora User Guide.

 ## ServerlessV2ScalingConfiguration
 ### Properties